clops/lolcommits-server/README.md

   * Accepts POST requests from lolcommits and stores image files on the server
   * Provides a front-end interface to view the images in reverse chronological order (real fun begins when there are several people posting to the same server)
   * Supports lolcommit KEYs for authentication
+  * Stores metadata in a local SQL database

 ## Stuff to Come ##

-  * Store metadata in a local SQL database for easier retrieval
   * Instagrmam-like frontend with waypoint navigation

 ## Installation ##